ginkakuzmanova/deflow-next16/README.md

 ## <a name="features">🔋 Features</a>

-👉 **Authentication**: Secure sign-in with NextAuth, supporting Email/Password, Google, and GitHub.
+👉 **Authentication**: Secure sign-in with NextAuth, supporting Email/Password and GitHub.

 👉 **Home Page**: Displays questions with filters, search, and pagination for easy navigation.